slatedocs/slate/source/includes/_endpoint-boxdata.md

 Use POST to create a new datasource for crunchbox.
 Note that new boxdata is only created when there is a new combination of where and filter data.
 If the same variables and filteres are indicated by the POST data, the existing combination will result in a modification of metadata associated with the cube data.
+This is to keep avoid recomputing analysis needlessly.

-##### POST parameters
+A POST to this resource must be a Shoji Entity with the following "body" attributes:

 Name | Type | Description
 ---- | ---- | -----------